Tripwire Guest Authors

 View all posts by Tyler Reguly >

-Maritza Santillan is a marketing intern assisting with corporate communications and social media at Tripwire.
+Maritza Santillan is a marketing specialist, responsible for corporate communication efforts and social media at Tripwire.
 She studied at the University of Oregon and earned a B.A. in journalism with an emphasis on public relations and business administration.
 Maritza enjoys exploring the Northwest, trying new restaurants and cheering on the Ducks!

 View all posts by Maritza Santillan >